Wondering if it’s time to grab yourself a pair of those sweet wide skis you’ve been eyeing in the lift line?

 Wait for sales.
 If a shiny new pair of skis appeals, you can still avoid paying full price if you’re even just a little bit patient.
 Many retailers, both online and physical stores, offer seasonal sales.
 Particularly good deals can be found on models from the previous season, which are probably still totally awesome – skis just don’t go out of date that fast.

 Have you switched to wide skis yet?
 Do you love them as much as I do?
-Let us know in the comments below.
+Let me know in the comments below.

 If you’re gearing up for ski season, you might also find these helpful: